GA-FrontEnd-Projects/simple-crud-app/README.md

 <code>order</code>
 <code>creationDate</code>

+## App Structure

+Our app should consist of one HTML file (index.html), one stylesheet file (style.css) and probably two JavaScript files, one that contains your app code (script.js) and one that contains the initial state of your "database" (seed-data.js).

+## App Layout

 The layout of the page can be whatever you like, but you'll need, at minimum, a table where the records will be displayed with labels for the columns of the table, and a button for adding new records.
 Each record should display the title of the task, whether it's been completed, and the date it was added.
 There should also be buttons for editing and deleting the record.
 Lastly, you'll need a form for creating the record and another form for editing a record.

+## App Behavior

 Here's what the app should do: